matt-benton/mb-personal-nuxt/content/articles/_laravel-eloquent.md

 $album->artist->name; // "Shania Twain"
 ```

 Eloquent also provides several methods for inserting, updating and deleting related data as well but I'm not going to go into them all here.
-Instead I will refer you to <a href="https://laravel.com/docs/8.x/eloquent#inserting-and-updating-models">Laravel's documentation</a>.
+Instead I will refer you to <a href="https://laravel.com/docs/8.x/eloquent#inserting-and-updating-models" target="_blank" rel="noreferrer">Laravel's documentation</a>.

 So far we have only talked about one type of relationship, one-to-many.
 This one is very common but a more complicated relationship exists that we also need to talk about - many-to-many.
 In our 90's country music catalog example let's say we have a tracks table but we also want to keep up with what instruments are played on each track.
 This means that we need an instruments table and a way to relate instruments to tracks.
 Here a track has many instruments but additionally an instrument can be used in multiple tracks.